UAE names oil company chief to lead UN climate talks COP28 | Times Leader

 Analysts believe the Emirates is trying to maximize its profits before the world increasingly turns to renewables.
 The Emirates itself has pledged to be carbon neutral by 2050 — a target that remains difficult to assess and one that authorities haven’t fully explained how they’ll reach.

-The UAE “have made no bones about being a major oil and gas producer and presumably he is very well connected to rulers in the country,” said Alden Meyer, a longtime climate talk observer at the environmental think tank E3G.
+The UAE “have made no bones about being a major oil and gas producer and presumably he is very well connected to rulers in the country,” said Alden Meyer of the environmental think tank E3G.
 “I hope (al-Jaber) has good diplomatic and negotiation skills and the ability to build consensus and compromise.”

 COP28 will be held at Dubai’s Expo City from Nov.
 30 through Dec.
 12.